Have you ever read something or heard someone say that online gambling is totally legit because all the games are random?

 We’ll show you an example later on of someone that did just that.

-They’re used for virtual games.
-Games where there’s no dealer.
+They’re used for virtual games, which are games where there’s no dealer.

 Let’s take slots, for example.
 How exactly does an RNG work?